revilowaldow/BITC/Sessions/2025/07 13 - Session 48.md

 Returned from [[The Pit]]

-Plan for 3 weeks downtime
+Plan for 3 weeks downtime.

+Whilspar ritual in two days.